Fighting In The Dark

 We can reject supremacy in ourselves, and we should.
 When we encounter these people who have lived for a long time under the traditional threat of American christian patriarchal supremacy, we should realize that the grim threatening America we are now entering is one they have lived in their whole lives.
 We can realize that they know this territory far better than us, and realize too that we are not co-explorers here, but rather they are our guides who we can follow and obey and learn from, if they will let us.
 And when others, privileged like us, arrive into awareness a little behind us, we can refuse to hold ourselves superior to them for arriving a minute earlier, but welcome them into that awareness, because we celebrate awareness wherever it dawns.
 These are not things fascists are capable of doing, and will differentiate us.

 We can become people of repair, if we find something near us that is broken and fix it.
-We can become people of healing, if we seek somebody who is in a worse state than ourselves, and offer what we have to give; talent, money, food, space, care, or just our presence—and I suspect that if we do so, we will receive the same back a hundredfold.
+We can become people of healing, if we actively seek people in a worse state than ourselves, and offer what we have to give; talent, money, food, space, care, or just our presence—and I suspect that if we do so, we will receive the same back a hundredfold.
 These are not things fascists are capable of doing, and this will differentiate us.

 We can make and enjoy art, and we should.
 I suppose we must admit that fascists have some appreciation for art, but I notice that their admiration always seems to strike the surface and bounce off; they cheer for the villain, or else fail to see themselves in the villainy, or they misunderstand the point completely.
-As with reality itself, they enjoy the form but avoid the meaning, and most artists who fascists admire, if living, repudiate the fascists' enjoyment, so I suppose it must be said that while fascists enjoy art, art does not enjoy them.
+As with their engagement with reality itself, they enjoy the form but avoid the meaning, and most artists who fascists admire, if living, repudiate the fascists' enjoyment, so I suppose it must be said that while fascists enjoy art, art does not enjoy them.
 In any case I suspect art is where we can hide truths where fascists cannot find them, as artists have always done.
-And creativity is a celebration of humanity, which is another thing fascists refuse to do.
+And creativity intrinsically celebrates humanity, another thing fascists are incapable of doing.

 Most of all, we can value other human beings simply for being human.
 We can care for others without a question of what is deserved, and we can care for ourselves, and try to make space for our own health and restoration.

-When we do things fascists cannot, we differentiate ourselves, and we attack their great weakness, their dominance, a weakness they in their grotesque ignorance believe is their great strength, having failed to realize that their refusal to recognize the humanity of others leaves them unable to access their own.
+When we do things fascists cannot, we differentiate ourselves, and we attack their great weakness: their addiction to their own dominance.
+This is a profound weakness, one which they in their grotesque ignorance believe is their great strength, having failed to realize that their refusal to recognize the humanity of others leaves them unable to access their own.

 And because we are committed to seeing things as they are, we must admit that fascists are unlikely to change no matter how badly they are harmed, because they would then have to lose supremacy's unnatural advantages, and pay the costs of knowing what they have been and the consequences of what they have done.
 But they can change; in fact, people change all the time.
 Once upon a time, I began to leave ignorance and complacency, for example; maybe at some point you did, too.
 If any do start to move back toward our shared humanity, we should be ready to do another thing fascists cannot, which is to recognize positive progress and celebrate it.